nathanlarsen1/ApplyfilterstoSQLqueries/README.md

-<h1>Apply filters to SQL queries</h1>
+<h1>Apply Filters to SQL Queries</h1>

 <h2>Project description</h2>
-For this project I played the part of a Cybersecurity Analyst working on a security team for an organization.
-It was my job to examine logs in a timely fashion using SQL queries to filter log data for user logins and employee computers for updates.<br/><br/>
+For this project, I acted as a Cybersecurity Analyst on a security team for an organization.
+My role involved examining logs in a timely manner by using SQL queries to filter log data related to user logins and employee computer updates.<br/><br/>

 <h2>Retrieve after hours failed login attempts</h2>
-I was charged to investigate a potential security incident that occurred after 18:00 which is after normal business hours.
-The following code demonstrates how I filtered failed logon attempts after normal business hours using a SQL query.</br></br>
+I was tasked with investigating a potential security incident that occurred after 18:00, which was outside of normal business hours.
+The following code demonstrates how I filtered failed logon attempts during this time using a SQL query.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/R1OgQmL.png" height="80%" width="80%" alt="Connection Attempt"/>